 - Secured professional liability insurance coverage for former principal of Vault 100 law firm.

-- Represented senior consumer to successfully eliminate fraudulent medical debt and recover counter-claimed statutory damages against predatory lender.
+- Represented senior consumer to successfully eliminate fraudulent medical debt and recover statutory damages against predatory lender.

 - Currently prosecuting claims against drug manufacturers, distributors, and retailers on behalf of state attorney generals and Native American tribes to recover damages caused by the opioid crisis.